 Let’s get back to our summer events…

-- July 7-9 is the Sailfest in New London, CT.
+- Check out the Sailfest in New London CT.
 There will be rides, fireworks, artisans, vendors and music entertainment as you take in the beauty of the magnificent tall ships.

 - Love antiquing?
-Take a drive to Brimfield, MA over July 11-16 for the largest outdoor antique show in the Northeast.
-Or, if you’re in Maine, you’ve got the Maine Antiques Festival in Union August 4-6.
+Take a drive to Brimfield MA for the largest outdoor antique show in the Northeast.
+Or, if you’re in Maine, you’ve got the Maine Antiques Festival in Union.

 Food for Thought…